Three of Wands Tarot Card Meaning

 Self doubt can shrink your horizon.
 Reversed Three of Wands asks you to examine fears of failure, visibility, or leaving people behind.
 Break big changes into doable steps and track progress.
 The card teaches that imperfect movement beats waiting for perfect courage, and growth returns through practice.

-Three of Wands: Growth and Expansion
+Three of Wands: Growth and Expression

 Three of Wands: Inspiration and Ambition